 / AUDIO PORTFOLIO

-Organised by what the scene needs to feel.
+Organized by what the scene needs to feel.

 Not by genre.
 Not by format.
 Each piece is catalogued by the specific emotional intent it was composed for.

-Why emotion, not genre.
+Why emotion, not genre

 Intimacy